MultiSafepay/docs/content/payments/methods/wallet/alipay/payment-flow.md

 The customer selects Alipay at checkout and payment is processed directly with Alipay.

 [Redirect flow](/api/#alipay---redirect)
-The customer selects Alipay at checkout and is briefly redirected to a MultiSafepay payment page before the payment is processed directly with Alipay.
+The customer is briefly redirected to a [MultiSafepay payment page](/payment-pages/) before the payment is processed directly with Alipay.

 {{< /details>}}